 ⇒ (3 + 42) / 3 + 2

 What is a token in Java?
 Name the tokens available in Java.

 All characters in a Java program are grouped into symbols called Tokens.
 As you know, a computer program consists of a set of instructions called statements.
 A statement is composed of various components.
 Each individual component of a programming statement is referred to as a token.
-Keywords, identifiers, Operators, Separators and literals are three tokens in Java.
+Keywords, Identifiers, Operators, Separators and Literals are five tokens in Java.